175th Rifle Division: Encircling Berlin

 April 24 saw the 47th continuing to attack to the southwest toward Brandenburg.
 German forces on its right flank continued retreating to the south.
 9th Guards Tanks, which had moved through the dark, managed to seize Nauen from the march at 0800.
 125th Corps directed the 76th Division toward Potsdam while the rest of the Corps fought to crush the resistance of the German forces desperately fighting to hold open Berlin's communications to the west.
 The Corps advanced another 10km, and just 10 more separated the Army from 4th Guards Tanks.
 The objective for April 25 remained Potsdam.
 At noon, men of the 328th Rifle Division, with tanks of the 6th Guards Tank Brigade, joined hands with 4th Guards Tank Army's 6th Guards Mechanized Corps, completing the encirclement of Berlin.
-125th Corps continued its advance to the southeast and, while still meeting heavy fire, took the Berlin suburbs of Falkensee, Falkenhagen, and Lager Doberitz; by day's end to had reached the line Neu FahrlandGroß GlienickeSeeburg, with its front to the southeast and east.
+125th Corps continued its advance to the southeast and, while still meeting heavy fire, took the Berlin suburbs of Falkensee, Falkenhagen, and Lager Doberitz; by day's end to have reached the line Neu FahrlandGroß GlienickeSeeburg, with its front to the southeast and east.

 At this point the combined strength of the 125th and 129th Rifle Corps, with the supporting 6th Artillery Division and 74th Antiaircraft Division was 43,077 personnel, with 593 mortars, 556 guns of 76mm or larger calibre, and 123 45mm antitank guns.
 During April 26 the 125th Corps carried out a regrouping and then resumed the offensive at 1130 hours from the line reached the day before in the direction of Kladow and Gatow.
 By day's end it had linked up with units of 1st Ukrainian Front on the Havel near Gatow after a 3-4km advance to cut off the German Potsdam grouping from the forces in Berlin.
 This grouping became the main objective the following day.
 Nearly all of 47th Army continued to attack toward Spandau and Potsdam.
 By the end of the day the 125th and 129th Corps had defeated the German forces in Staaken, Spandau, and Wilhelmstadt and formed a solid front along the Havel.
 These victories and others effectively eliminated the last chance for the forces in Berlin to break out to the west.